Former teacher guilty of abusing pupils - The Shetland Times

 A jury in Peterhead took just 30 minutes to convict Stephen Tait on all six charges of lewd, indecent and libidinous behaviour towards six boys.

-Tait had been employed as a probationary teacher more than a decade ago at the Shetland school.
+Tait had been employed as a probationary teacher more than a decade ago at a school in Shetland.

 After the verdict was returned, it was revealed that in 2012 Tait was convicted of sexually assaulting two boys while he was a teacher in Fife.